Ovalau: Administration and settlement

+Levuka includes the koros of Vagadaci (315), Waitovu (449, incl.
+Wailailai settlement), Vuma (211), Toki (194), Vatukalo (270), Nawowo (98), Yaravudi (161), Taviya (198), and Rukuruku (334).

+Nasinu includes the koros of Nasinu (137), Naikorokoro (188, incl.
+Nasovo settlement), Tokou (442), Natokalau (398), and Draiba (202).

+Lovoni includes the villages of Lovoni (196), Nacobo (279), Nukutocia (229), Visoto (252), and Vuniisavu (143).

+Bureta includes the koros of Naiviteitei (75), Nasaga (151), and Navuloa (205, incl.
+Tivi settlement).

+There are also the villages of Wainaloka (330), Viro (260), and Nasaumatua (117), as well as smaller settlements.

+The population figures are from the 2017 census.

+Education

+Eight villages—Toki, Taviya, Rukuruku, Viro, Nasaga, Visoto, Lovoni, and Tokou—are home to a primary school.

+Secondary schools include St. John's College, Levuka Public School, and Delana Methodist School.

 Transport around Ovalau

-There is one road which circles the island.
-However, between the villages of Rukuruku and Buresala the road is little more than a track, as travel between these points is uncommon, most traffic being directed from these two villages to Levuka.
-Levuka Airport, which handles twice-daily Air Fiji flights to and from Suva is located on the west of the island, next to the Bureta District School compound.
+There is one road which circles the island; it is about 50 km long.
+Levuka Airfield, which handles twice-daily Air Fiji flights to and from Nadi Airport is located on the west of the island, in the Bureta District, at the bank of the Bureta river.
 There is one flight in the morning, and one in the evening, with only the evening service operating on Sundays.
 Flights cost around FJ$150 return.

-Ferry services also connect Ovalau to Viti Levu - the Patterson Brothers Shipping Company LTD ferry company runs a service between Levuka, Buresala, Natovi, and Suva depending on the day.
+Ferry services also connect Ovalau to Viti Levu - the Patterson Brothers Shipping Company ferry company runs a service between Levuka, Buresala, Natovi, and Suva depending on the day.

 Transport around the island is mainly by carrier.
-There is one bus service, which runs once daily from the west of Ovalau to Levuka in the morning, and returns at 5pm, and is mainly used by schoolchildren and PAFCO workers.
+There is one bus service, which runs once daily from the west of Ovalau to Levuka in the morning, returns at 5pm, and is mainly used by schoolchildren and PAFCO workers.

-At an unknown date, two environment designers from the game developer studio, Bohemia Interactive, visited the island to collect geographical data and environmental data for the studio's new expansion for their game, Arma 3 Apex.
+In popular culture

+A fictionalized Ovalau appears in the 2013 tactical shooter video game Arma 3, specifically in the Arma 3: Apex downloadable content expansion pack, as the archipelago of "Tanoa", part of the island country of the "Horizon Islands Republic".
+In the game, the island itself is oriented sideways and includes a volcano.
+Moturiki is split into multiple islands, the barrier islands off the southeast coast are larger and now off the east coast, and additional islands have been added off the western and southern coasts.